 Port to port movers

-These guys are, in comparison, a huge hassle, but far, far cheaper.
-The hassle is that the way to use them is to box your own stuff (boo-hoo, do this anyway) and take it to the port or freight area.
+Don’t use companies like ShippingQuest (see Shipping Quest Scams or their 1-star review on Yelp), These guys are, in comparison, a huge hassle, but slightly cheaper.
+The hassle is that the way to use them is to box your own stuff (boo-hoo, do this anyway) and take it to the port or freight area, and arrange customs clearance and transport on the other side.
 I used these to move goods from San Francisco to Australia.

 There are MANY steps and hand-offs along the way in a shipping journey.
 At very least there was